MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/quick-start-meetings-live-events.md

 - Schedule a dry run prior to the event to identify device, lighting, or network issues.
 This will also ensure that organizers/presenters are familiar with features they’ll be using.
   - Schedule additional practice runs if issues were encountered to ensure remediation efforts were successful.

+- Utilize features such as spotlight, PowerPoint Live, meeting recording, captions, and transcriptions to promote engagement and effectiveness.

 - Presenters and participants should use the Teams desktop app to provide an optimal experience.

-- Use lobby controls to control meeting entry or lobby holds.

-- Utilize features such as spotlight, PowerPoint Live, meeting recording, captions, and transcriptions to promote engagement and effectiveness.

 - Participants should turn off chat notifications during large meetings to avoid distractions.